-Behavioral emails are the future of email marketing.
-This advanced method of marketing sends targeted messages based on a user’s behavior.
+Behavioral emails are targeted messages based on a user’s behavior.

 Simply put, what behavioral email boils down to is this: personalization.
-By getting to know your customer intimately and creating buyer personas accordingly, you can tailor your emails to be relevant to where customers are in the buying cycle.
-Or as John Watton, senior director of marketing at Silverpop, puts it:
+By getting to know your customers and creating buyer personas, you can tailor your emails to be relevant to where customers are in the buying cycle.

-Here’s a list of 10 types of behavioral emails that he suggests marketers should automate:
+Here’s a list of 10 types of behavioral emails you can automate:

 - Browse abandonment

 - Product review requests

 - Password renewal/reminders

 - Free Trial expiry